 The logo and writing are etched into the handguard, where it meets the upper.
 It’s subtle but done in a very tasteful way.

-The handguard also features three QD mounts built in at the 3, 6, and 9 o’clock positions.
+The handguard also features three QD mounts built-in at the 3, 6, and 9 o’clock positions.

 BA AR-15 Enhanced Lower

 The BA-15 Enhanced Lower is a real thing of beauty.
+The clean lines, solid 7075 aluminum, and excellent finish make it attractive.

 The magazine well itself is extremely flared and makes it very easy to funnel magazines into the gun.